 #USvsHate is accessible for everyone!
 Lessons span elementary through college level.
 Before trying any lessons, students of all ages can benefit from creating group norms for dialogue, which can help support productive conversations.

 9. Is #USvsHate content aligned with standards?

 Yes.
 Individual #USvsHate lessons are aligned to History/Social Studies Standards, CCSS ELA/Literacy Standards, and Social Emotional Learning frameworks (see each lesson!).
 All of our resources emphasize close reading of a range of challenging texts along with the development of critical thinking, writing and speaking skills.
-The overall project also aligns with Teaching Tolerance’s Social Justice Standards, which offer four foundational dimensions of anti-hate work we can do in schools: Identity, Diversity, Justice, and Action.
+The overall project also aligns with Learning for Justice’s Social Justice Standards, which offer four foundational dimensions of anti-hate work we can do in schools: explore Identity, Diversity, Justice, and Action.

 10. What if I face pushback from colleagues or parents?